Luker501/QuorumDistributedSetup/README.md

 # Quorum Distributed Setup
 How to setup up a distributed Quorum blockchain network with Istanbul consensus from scratch.
-This tutorial is a modified version of [this one](https://github.com/jpmorganchase/quorum/wiki/From-Scratch).
+This tutorial has been forked into the official Quorum guide [here](https://github.com/jpmorganchase/quorum/wiki/From-Scratch).

 ## Initialisation